-As befits someone with a series of Hubs called "How (Not) To...", I must start by disclaiming any particular expertise with washers.
+I must start this article by disclaiming any particular expertise with washers.
 But I seem to have stumbled onto something worthwhile in this area.
-Perhaps it can help you out, too, if your washer is sitting there, mocking you with a tubfull of water and almost-clean clothes, doing exactly nothing.
+Perhaps it can help you out, too, if your washer is sitting there, mocking you with a tub full of water and almost-clean clothes, doing nothing.

 The situation involved the washing machine stopping on its own during the middle of the mid-wash cycle.
-I was recently faced with this situation not once, but twice, and was fortunate enough to be able to fix the problem both times, for about $40.
+I was recently faced with this situation not once, but twice, and was fortunate enough to be able to fix the problem both times for about $40.
 Surprisingly, the repair involved an issue surrounding the lid switch!

 But if you think about it, this means a switch is needed to 'tell' the machine that the lid is open.
 This is the lid switch.
-It usually 'lives' just under the washer's top, where it can be activated by a small rod on the washer lid, which pushes the switch when the lid is down.
+It's usually found just under the washer's top, where it can be activated by a small rod on the washer lid, which pushes the switch when the lid is down.

 If you think about it a little more, you realize that this switch takes a lot of abuse.
 And that makes it prone to fail.
 If it does, when the machine reaches the spin cycle nothing will happen, since the machine 'thinks' that the lid is open.

-It seems to be a common problem; logically, because of the abuse the switch must absorb, and statistically, because both washers that I own suffered the same failure.
+Logically, it seems to be a common problem affecting washing machines because of the abuse the switch must absorb, and statistically because both washers that I own suffered the same failure.
 (Then there's the way the young lady at the appliance store said "Lid switch!" and located the one I needed in about 30 seconds flat.
 Perhaps that counts as indirect evidence too!)

 The switch should be flush with the bottom of the washer top panel, held there by an internal spring.
 If it sags down from this flush position, it has failed.
 Even if it is in the correct position, it may not be working.
 Push down the switch gently.
 Can you feel the slight resistance of the spring?
 Does it spring back crisply into position when you let it go?
 If not, it has failed.